mtlynch/mtlynch.io/content/retrospectives/2022/02/index.md

 I was glad to publish it, as I'd been working on it for a few weeks.

 I was surprised the post didn't get more traction on Hacker News and reddit.
 Usually, my annual updates are popular there, but this year was a miss on both sites.
-I can understand reddit, since I'm sharing them ot the /r/programming subreddit, and this year was less focused on software, but I thought it would be a great match for Hacker News.
-But as always, there's a lot of luck involved, so I can't draw too much from an individual post.
+As always, there's a lot of luck involved, so I can't draw too much from an individual post.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats